TriCEM is hitting the road in 2022 for the Darwin Day Roadshow!

 What is the Darwin Day Roadshow?

 To coincide with Darwin’s birthday on February 12th, scientists travel across North Carolina to bring evolutionary science to schools and communities.
 There is no cost to teachers or schools, and we even leave behind a collection of evolution teaching resources.
-New for this year, we will also be opening up the Roadshow to include virtual visits to schools anywhere in the United States.
+We’re looking forward to being back in person for this year’s Roadshow!
+That being said, we’ll be following all relevant COVID-19 guidelines and may be required to switch to virtual visits depending on the pandemic’s status in February.
+In addition to in-person visits in North Carolina, we are happy to do virtual visits to schools anywhere in the United States.

 What is a typical Roadshow visit like?